rjmfernandes/oauthInCP/README.md

 docker compose up -d
 ```

-Access Administration Console in http://keycloak:8080/ with user/password admin/admin and create a Real myrealm.
+Access Administration Console in http://keycloak:8080/ with user/password admin/admin and create a Realm `myrealm`.

-Create a Client named my-resource-center.
+Create a Client named `my-resource-center`.
 Click Next.

 Toggle Client authentication to ON.
 Click Save.